slackapi/hubot-slack/docs/_pages/basic_usage.md

 When your Hubot hears a message, it might contain mentions of other users, channels, or groups.
 The `text` property is pretty and human-readable.
 But this isn't great for scripting because [usernames are deprecated](https://api.slack.com/changelog/2017-09-the-one-about-usernames), and display names and conversation names can change.
-What you really want is an ID; its stable to store and gives your Hubot an any easy way to write mentions that have the user's preferred display name.
+What you really want is an ID; it's stable to store and gives your Hubot an easy way to write mentions that have the user's preferred display name.

 Each incoming message has a `mentions` array that contains the ID and any other information known about the user or conversation that was mentioned.